microsoft/Azure-Kinect-Sensor-SDK/docs/usage.md

 Links to the latest downloads are on the main [README.md](../README.md#documentation-and-official-builds).

-The installer will put all the needed headers, binaries, and tools in the location you choose (by deafult this is `C:\Program Files\Azure Kinect SDK version\sdk`)
+The installer will put all the needed headers, binaries, and tools in the location you choose (by default this is `C:\Program Files\Azure Kinect SDK version\sdk`).

+If you want to build your own copy of the SDK, you can follow the instruction in [building](building.md) for how to build from source.

 ## Using tools